a-shan/Foodbox/README.md

 Foodbox
 ==============

-Foodbox is an application built to recommend local eateries to users based on inputted location and terms.
+Foodbox is an application built to recommend local eateries to users based on inputted location.

-Example inputs:
-* Restaurants near San Francisco, CA
-* Barbecue near Los Angeles, CA
-* Boba near Irvine, CA
+Simply input a location and find eateries nearby!

-This application is still in development, so check back for more features and updates!
+This application has been launched, but is open for more development.
+Feel free to check it out and let us know any comments or suggestions!